edurant/edurant.github.io/advising/semester-transition-ref.md

   * MA 137, MA 2314, MA 2323, MA 235, MA 262, MA 330, MA 383
   * MA 2980: Topics in Mathematics (2 quarter credits).
 This course covers CALCULUS I (MTH 1110) material that was not included in MA 136.
 Upon successful completion of this course, a student can take MTH 1120.

+## BA3411 in Spring

+BA3411 (off track) will run in spring, 2023 in addition to BA3423 (on track).
+These courses or their semester versions (BUS2411 and BUS3420) are required for all CEs regardless of curriculum version.

 ## Circuits

 Please note that EE2050 alone will not "count" for the first circuits course, ELE2001 in the semester system.
 EECS will be offering a special topics course EE2980 as a 2-2-3 in Spring as an "add-on" to EE2050 to provide equivalent credit for ELE2001.